 Day 2: Auckland – Waitomo Caves (Glow-worm caves, Farm-stay) driving distances 3h

-Day 4: Rotorua – Taupo (Te Puia Art center and Pohuto geyser, Kiwi house, wai-o-tapu geothermal areas, Huka Falls, dinner/cruise on lake) driving distance 1h
+Day 4: Rotorua – Taupo (Te Puia Art center and Pohuto geyser, geothermal areas, Huka Falls, dinner/cruise on lake) driving distance 1h

 Day 5: Taupo - Napier/Hawkes Bay (Huka Falls, art deco city and winery tour) driving distance 3h

-Day 6: Hawkes Bay – Wellington (Capital, Te Papa museum) driving distance 4h
+Day 6: Hawkes Bay – Waiarapa - Wellington (Capital, Te Papa museum) driving distance 4h

 Departing Hawke’s Bay, your tour takes you through the Norwegian and Danish settlements of Norsewood and Dannevirke into the rural regions of the Manawatu.
 Drive to Martinborough and the winery region of Wairarapa.
 Wairarapa is a region of big skies, wide valleys and small towns, full of character.
 Home of Peter Jackson (Lord of the Rings) and also making headlines in the moment as James Cameron (Titanic and Avatar) is making his new home there.
 Visit Greytown, a Victorian country village with metropolitan panache plus great food and coffee, before encroaching on New Zealand’s capital city, Wellington.
 New Zealand’s capital city is nestled between rolling hills and a stunning harbour, and has a vibrant and compact downtown area that's best explored on foot.
 Get your city bearings and some of Wellington’s best views at the Mount Victoria Lookout, with panoramic sights of the city, watch the Cook Strait ferries sail into the harbour and the planes go in and out of the airport.
 Lonely Planet named Wellington ‘the coolest little capital in the world’ (2011), and the city is renowned for its arts, culture and native beauty.
 Wellington buzzes with delicatessens, cafes and restaurants – it’s a city that enjoys gourmet food and fine wine.
 Known as the culinary capital of New Zealand, Wellington is famous for its tucked-away bars, quirky cafes, award-winning restaurants and great coffee.
 Head to Courtenay Place or Cuba Street to get amongst the good stuff.
 Lambton Quay is thoroughly upmarket, with designer fashions and food to match.
 And the Wellington Waterfront is for daytime exploration with parks, museums and landmarks to discover.
 Te Papa is New Zealand's innovative and interactive national museum.
 Explore the great treasures and stories of this country – its unique natural environment, Maori culture, art heritage, and fascinating history.
 With a combination of the latest technology and classic story-telling, Te Papa educates, entertains, and inspires.
 Experience an exquisitely carved marae, walk through living native bush, and be shaken in the Earthquake House.
 One of Wellington's most popular tourist attractions, the cable car runs from Lambton Quay, tunnels under the corporate towers of The Terrace and emerges in Kelburn.
 The ride continues past Kelburn Park and the Victoria University to the top of Upland Road, where the Lookout, Carter Observatory, Planetarium and Cable Car Museum are located.
 The Thorndon area is New Zealand’s oldest suburb and remains the centre of New Zealand Government.
 Here visit the Capital Precinct.
 The Parliamen buildings incorporate the early Parliament House, Library and the modern ‘Beehive’.
 Accommodation: Hotel in Wellington City

-Day 8: Kaikoura – Arthur Pass (Alpine road, Wilderness lodge) driving distance 4 h
+Day 8: Kaikoura – Arthur Pass (Castle Rock, Wilderness lodge and high country sheep station) driving distance 4 h

-Day 9: Arthur Pass - Punakaiki – Hokitika - Franz Josef/Fox Glacier (Pancake rocks, tree tops walkthrough Rainforest, glacier area) driving distance 4h
+Day 9: Arthur Pass - Punakaiki – Hokitika - Franz Josef Glacier (Pancake rocks, Treetops walk, Hokitika Gorge, glacier area) driving distance 4h

 Your day has an interesting flavour of mountains, and native flora and fauna, as you travel through the rugged terrain that divides the east from the west.
 Pass by Lake Brunner with its rolling foothills overlooking the largest lake in the northwestern South Island.
 On arriving in Greymouth, your driver/guide will take you to the upper West Coast.
 The West Coast – New Zealand’s longest region – is a narrow 600km stretch of wild coastline, mountain peaks, glaciers, clear lakes and sparsely populated towns.
 This immense untamed natural environment is New Zealand’s most protected region.
 In the morning midday we stop at nearby Punakaiki, the Jewel of the West Coast.
 Punakaiki is world renowned for its pancake rock formation and blowholes.
 Walk along some of the stunning and remote beach treks, though a dense rainforest with Nikau Palms and large ferns.
 By midday enjoy an exhilarating treetop adventure on New Zealand’s first treetop walk among temperate rainforest giants as you experience life with the native birds, high in the ancient Rimu and Kamahi tree canopy.
 It is an easy access for all to enjoy along a steel platform 20 meters high and over 450 meters long.
 Before midday we visit the historical gold mining town of Hokitika.
 Nearby take a walk over a swing bridge to the Hokitika Gorge, this is truly one of the beautiful places in New Zealand!
 The beautiful turquoise waters is quite breathtaking as is the gorge itself.
 We take a leisurely and scenic drive to the famous glacier region and your day’s itinerary will end in the tiny settlement of Franz Josef.
 The rugged West Coast is hemmed between the Tasman Sea and the imposing Southern Alps, making for spectacular contrasts in the surrounding scenery.
 Two glaciers are located only 25 km from each other and are unique in the world as they seem to nearly reach the ocean.
 Recommended: (Optional) Helicopter flight and landing on ice: Discover the gigantic expanse of the Franz Josef Glacier and Fox Glacier snowfields with a landing at high altitude.
 Step out of your helicopter and experience how it feels to stand in snow.
 The flight includes fantastic views of the Tasman Glacier and Mount Cook.
 Accommodation: Franz Josef Glacier